-Supporting stockpile stewardship through high-energy-density science experiments and pursuit of fusion ignition, and operating as a national user facility for scientific discovery and other applications (Credit: NASA/ESA/Hubble/Hubble Heritage Team .)
+Supporting stockpile stewardship through a wide range of nonignition experiments and pursuit of laser fusion ignition, and operating as a national user facility for high-energy-density science

 Stockpile Stewardship HED Science Experiments